Go2Better/CH32V003-1-Channel-PWM-with-Potentiometer-Controlled/README.md

-I save this Project as a Mounriver Studio Project Template, for easily add into other project.
+I save this Project as a Mounriver Studio Project Template, for easily add into others project.

 How to import to your Mounriver :